|

 dance hall in Picardy Place,

-of articles on the history of Dance Halls in one of the Edinburgh
+However a series of articles on the history of Dance Halls in one of the

-I'll try to discover which paper published this report and
+Unfortunately, I have not been able to discover which paper published this report

 "The casual visitor would perhaps be